israel-dryer/ttkbootstrap/README.md

 - The **Checkbutton** and **Radiobutton** colors are only changeable on Linux and MacOS.
 Windows uses the built-in "xpnative" themed elements to build the widgets.

 ## Create New Themes
-Creating a new theme is really easy... simply add a theme record to the `themes.json` file with the appropriate fields
+Creating a new theme is easy... simply add a theme record to the `themes.json` file with the appropriate fields
 ```json
     {
       "name": "cosmo",